-Once you have understood the key concepts, the next thing to do in prototyping is to a build a more detailed model of how the system you are trying to change works.
+Once you have understood the key concepts, the next thing to do in prototyping is to build a more detailed model of how the system you are trying to change works.
 Depending on the kind of challenge, quite a number of different kinds of modeling techniques could be useful here.

-In our concrete case, we want to understand the factors that influence the service adoption rate and potential benefits and costs associated with any changes we make to the current approach.
+In our concrete case, we want to understand the factors that influence the service adoption rate and the potential benefits and costs associated with any changes we make to the current approach.

-They are useful to capture the key interactions in a system and to capture the dynamics behavior of a system.
+They are useful to capture the key interactions in a system and to capture the dynamic behavior of a system.
 We will cover causal loop diagrams in detail in the next chapter of this course.

 In the middle of the diagram, we can see the new referral marketing idea we want to experiment with – the idea is to get people who have already subscribed to our service to refer new customers; we give them a – yet to be determined – amount of free service time for every referral.
-This is a positive loop, because the more customers we have the more referrals they ought to generate, thus – if the referral scheme is successful – increasing our customer base very rapidly.
+This is a positive loop because the more customers we have the more referrals they ought to generate, thus – if the referral scheme is successful – increasing our customer base very rapidly.

-Needless to say we are interested not only in the benefits of such a referral schema but also in its cost.
-On the right side of the diagram you can see all the factors affecting the profitability of the service.
+Needless to say, we are interested not only in the benefits of such a referral schema but also in its cost.
+On the right side of the diagram, you can see all the factors affecting the profitability of the service.
 We assume there is an operative margin associated with each subscription and we use this to recuperate the initial investment and pay for marketing activities.

 So while this is a small model at a very abstract level, it actually captures all the essential elements.
-We probably could use this basic model quite well in a real life situation – we would probably end up making it slightly more detailed to account for different advertising channels and there would be a number of special effects in service adoption rates we would have to account for … but it certainly would be a good starting point.
+We probably could use this basic model quite well in a real-life situation – we would probably end up making it slightly more detailed to account for different advertising channels and there would be a number of special effects in service adoption rates we would have to account for … but it certainly would be a good starting point.

 Now that we have our basic model, we need to get quantitative and assign values to each of the factors in the model.